osadalakmal/blog/content/post/Codestar.md

 ![CodeBuild](/img/codebuild-1.png)

 This is my first time seeing AWS CodeBuild and it seems usable enough and easy enough to navigate for even a first timer like me.
-I have been an avid user of Jenkins and CircleCI for the most part of my carrer.
+I have been an avid user of Jenkins and CircleCI for the most part of my career.
 Lately I have been toying around with Gitlab and Github built in automation frameworks.
 Compared to them Codebuild does seem to have a lot more room for growth.
-But it seems promising enough to warrent a post of its own.
+But it seems promising enough to warrant a post of its own.

 ![CodeDeploy](/img/codedeploy-1.png)